 All participants are covered under a group insurance while on scheduled parts of the programme.
 Medical and dental checkups are not included.

 Participants who successfully complete all scheduled parts will be awarded a Certificate of completion of training.

 Closing date for applications is November 30, 2021.
 Please not that the application form states the previous closing date.
-Application shall be made electronically, via the link below and it should include a recent photograph, all required information and documents, and an outline of the Change Project aiming at improving the delivery of critical services in an equitable and inclusive way.
+Application shall be made electronically, via the registration link and it should include a recent photograph, all required information and documents, and an outline of the Change Project aiming at improving the delivery of critical services in an equitable and inclusive way.
 The change projects must be described in the application and include the following at a minimum: